rladigital/rla-static-site/src/pages/careers/client-services-director-bournemouth.md

   beaches of the South West!

-  **The Role**
+  **The Role**\

-  The role will have a direct reporting line to the Managing Director and is accountable for overall strategic management and growth of all retained or project accounts.
-You’ll be responsible for leading the retained or project team to meet key operational deliverables of the department which include;
-  managing the operational budget, leading the professional development and continuous improvement of the department.
+  This is a Board level role and will have a direct reporting line to the Managing Director and is accountable for overall strategic management and growth of all retained or project accounts.
+You’ll be responsible for leading the retained or project team to meet key operational deliverables of the department which include; managing the operational budget, leading the professional development and continuous improvement of the department.

   You will:

   * Drive long term client planning and growth.